1000 E. University Ave.

 2009-10 Folger Shakespeare Library Fellowship

-2007 Faculty Development Award, College of Arts and Sciences
+2007 Faculty Development Award, College of A&S, University of Wyoming

-2000 “Best Article of 1999" Award for “Sewing Connections: Elizabeth Tudor, Elizabeth Talbot, Mary Stuart, and Anonymous Seventeenth-Century Needleworkers.”
-Society for the Study of Early Modern Women
+2000 “Best Essay of 1999" Award for “Sewing Connections: Elizabeth Tudor, Elizabeth Talbot, Mary Stuart, and Anonymous Seventeenth-Century Needleworkers,” Society for the Study of Early Modern Women

 1997 Interview with Scott Simon about the film Elizabeth, Weekend Edition, National Public Radio